dorisavedikian/Reconciliation_Project/README.md

 - [nalt_altlabel_withsuffix.tsv]() had 68,823 rows ----> I added a suffix to each URI using this script [here]() so they would be considered unique and I ran the service and it worked.
 X beta prepared labels were reconciled to [X alt labels in the nalt.]()

 Post reconciliation process in openRefine:
 - Double check the unmatched labels by seperating the reconciliation into two seperate excel files / outputs ("matched" and "unmatched"), than use excel to filter the Score column in the "unmatched" version....If there are perfect matches that for some minor reason (ie, a comma or case difference) did not get matched, it will score 100% but it wont get "matched"....also, the Nalt_URI will not be there in the excel file for the unmatched so I had to look those up.
+Additionaly, sometimes these differences is what differentiaties between the alt label and pref label...kinda interesting....for example, (alt label = lethal concentration-50 and pref label = lethal concentration 50)

 I combined the outputs using this script [here]() into one csv [Y nalt terms in the beta prepared csv]() exist - which is Z more than what was expected per the beta prepared reconciliation I have as a [reference]().